neophilology/research-portfolio-barrera-rivera/index.md

 3. **Building Collaborative Networks** that bring together computational researchers, literary scholars, and cultural practitioners to ensure that AI narratology develops as a genuinely interdisciplinary field

 The stakes of this work extend beyond academic inquiry.
-As AI systems increasingly mediate our narrative experiences—from educational content to therapeutic interventions—we need frameworks for understanding how these systems encode, perpetuate, and potentially transform the stories through which we understand ourselves and our worlds.
+As AI systems increasingly mediate our narrative experiences—from educational content to policy and therapeutic interventions—we need frameworks for understanding how these systems encode, perpetuate, and potentially transform the stories through which we understand ourselves and our worlds.

 ## Scholarly Conversation